LudoTheHUN/pperceptrons/README.md

        (second (first input)))  ;output
 ```

 but this is only one instance of training, over just 1 of the 4 training examples.
-It can takes 100's of epochs for the pperceptron to settle to the intended answer
+It can takes 100's of epochs for the pp to settle to the intended answer

 To train the pp over n-epochs of the data, use `train-seq-epochs`